rtomasc/GettingCleaningCourseProject/CodeBook.md

 #Code Book for the Course Project file (Tidy.txt)

-Raw data, design, objectives and process made to obtain Tidy.txt can be found in README.md file in this repo. https://github.com/rtomasc/GettingCleaningCourseProject.git
+Raw data, design, objectives and the getting&cleaning process made to obtain Tidy.txt can be found in README.md file in this repo. https://github.com/rtomasc/GettingCleaningCourseProject.git

 ## Dimensions and variables of Tidy.txt